hpn01 | hpn02

 3. When you are finished, click OK.

 4. Save your settings to apply the changes by pressing Ctrl + S in the Administration Tool.
-If you have an older version (pre-4.3), restarting the ORF Service is also necessary to apply the changes: press Ctrl + U in this case instead.

-ClamAV is now set up for virus protection with ORF on your system – but ClamAV can do more for you.
+ClamAV is now set up for virus protection with ORF on your system – but ClamAV can do more for you .
 Third-party signatures extend ClamAV with the ability to detect phising, scams and spam.
 The second part of this guide explains how to set up ClamAV for extended protection:

-ClamAV Guide - Part II : Using ClamAV 3rd Party Signatures with ORF
+ClamAV Guide - Part II: Using ClamAV 3rd Party Signatures with ORF